magalifabri/ft_services/README.md

 	- not connected to the mysql database yet, so when when viewed in the browser, shows: "Error establishing a database connection"
 - mysql:
 	- pod is running
-	- mysql seems to be running in the pod
+	- mysql seems to be running
 - phpmyadmin:
 	- pod is running
 	- external visibility depends on "php -S"; don't know if that's a good solution